 So, you think you are ready to hop on the influencer marketing train?
 To get sponsored to talk about or show some fantastic products on your social media channels?
 Fantastic.

-As this trend is still growing across this side of the Atlantic, many of you may not know exactly how to go about it.
+As this trend is still growing on this side of the Atlantic, many of you may not know exactly how to go about it.
 There is good news, that’s exactly what we are here for.

 We will give you some advice on what to consider and how to go about brand deals.